-- Reduction in SAB rates remain challenging, however the last three quarters (April
+- Whilst SAB infection reduction continues to be a challenging area, for the period April 2015 March 2016 NHSFV achieved a 5% decrease in SABs compared to April 2014 March 2015.
+There has been a continued reduction each quarter and the last quarter (Jan-Mar 2015) had the lowest case numbers since 2013.
+NHSFV has been proactive in reducing SAB numbers, for example a Peripheral Venous Catheter (PVC) insertion maintenance bundle has been implemented and audited across FVRH.
+This year has seen a 25% reduction in hospital acquired SABs and there have been no PVC SABs since July 2015. - Communication has continued to improve and each directorate receives a specific report for their area, which includes SABs, CDIs and all device associated bacteraemias (an initiative that is unique in NHS Scotland).
+NHS FV has also revised and implemented various insertion and maintenance bundles for invasive devices including PVC, CAUTI, long lines (Hickman, CVC, PICC etc), LVPs, LP, and chest drains to reduce infection risk. - Analysis of healthcare acquired SABs especially patients with osteomyelitis, discitis, septic arthritis etc to identify cause of the previous primary infection. - The last three quarters (April Dec 2015) have remained consistent, including a continued reduction in hospital acquired CDIs.
+NHS Forth Valley has one of the lowest rates of CDIs in NHS Scotland and continues to maintain low numbers.

-Dec 2015) have seen continued reduction, including reduction in hospital acquired SABs. - Peripheral Venous Catheter (PVC) insertion maintenance bundle across FVRH implemented and audited.
-There have been no PVC SABs since July 2015. - Analysis of healthcare acquired SABs especially patients with osteomyelitis, discitis, septic arthritis etc to identify cause of the previous primary infection. - The last three quarters (April Dec 2015) have remained consistent, including a continued reduction in hospital acquired CDIs.
-NHS Forth Valley has one of the lowest rates of CDIs in NHS Scotland. - All recommendations of the Vale of Leven Enquiry Report have been addressed in full. - Recent unannounced HEI inspection of Forth Valley Royal Hospital and announced inspection of Clackmannanshire Community Healthcare Centre have provided positive assurance in local delivery of HAI standards.
+- The Antimicrobial Management Group reviews all cases for opportunities to reduce the CDI numbers further. - All recommendations of the Vale of Leven Enquiry Report have been addressed in full. - Recent unannounced HEI inspection of Forth Valley Royal Hospital and announced inspection of Clackmannanshire Community Healthcare Centre have provided positive assurance in local delivery of HAI standards.

 - Monitor SPSP programmes progress via the Quality Improvement Strategic Leadership Group with bi-monthly progress reports from all workstreams.
-This includes review of data on the national SPSP dashboard to benchmark progress with outcomes and identify any other Boards where learning can be sought. - Deliver the Person Centred Health and Care Strategy 2015-17, which details NHS Forth Valley's priorities and commitments, to further embed person centred care. - Work with Local Authorities and care providers to achieve the aim of a 50% reduction in grade 2-4 pressure ulcers acquired in hospital or care home by end of 2017. - Maintain progress in improving rates of Healthcare Acquired Infection.
+This includes review of data on the national SPSP dashboard to benchmark progress with outcomes and identify any other Boards where learning can be sought. - Deliver continued improvements in HSMR. - Deliver key actions associated the Person Centred Health and Care Strategy 2015-17, which details NHS Forth Valley's priorities and commitments, to further embed person centred care. - Work with Local Authorities and care providers to achieve the aim of a 50% reduction in grade 2-4 pressure ulcers acquired in hospital or care home by end of 2017. - Maintain progress in improving rates of Healthcare Acquired Infection including SABs